-Conrad Ray, a former Cardinal standout and touring golf professional, is Stanford’s Knowles Family Director of Men's Golf.
-The 2013-14 season marks his 10th on The Farm.
+Conrad Ray, a former Cardinal standout student-athlete and touring golf professional, is Stanford’s Knowles Family Director of Men’s Golf.
+The 2014-15 season marks his 11th on The Farm.

-During his tenure as head coach, Ray has led the Cardinal to seven appearances in the NCAA Championships, including the school’s eighth national title in 2007.
+During his tenure as head coach, Ray has led the Cardinal to eight appearances in the NCAA Championships, including the school’s eighth national title in 2007.

-Stanford athletes have been well decorated under Ray’s watch, as he has helped produce 17 All-Americans, one Pac-12 Player of the Year, two Pac-12 Scholar-Athletes of the Year, three Pac-12 Freshmen of the Year, 12 first team All-Pac-12 selections and nine first team all-academic honorees.
+Stanford student-athletes have been well decorated under Ray’s watch, as he has helped produce 19 All-Americans, two Pac-12 Players of the Year, two Pac-12 Scholar-Athletes of the Year, three Pac-12 Freshman of the Year and 14 first team All-Pac-12 selections.

 “Stanford University and its men’s golf program are two things that I am very proud to be a part of,” Ray says.
 “The history of our program, the beautiful setting of the Stanford campus, the education that a student-athlete receives, the facilities we have at our disposal, and the people that make Stanford what it is are all things that I look forward to experiencing every day of the week.